Florida Highway Patrol: Employment demographics

 As of 2017, FHP sworn members are 61% white, 14% African American, 23% Hispanic, and 2% other.
 FHP sworn members are 89% male and 11% female.

 Weapons, vehicles, and equipment

 Florida law designates the prescribed colors as 'Florida Highway Patrol black and tan.'
 Florida law makes it a misdemeanor crime to cause a vehicle or motorcycle to be the same or similar colors as prescribed by FHP.
 A 1998 Legislative review determined the paint added $657 to the purchase of each vehicle.
 Prior to the vehicles being decommissioned, the Patrol defaces the cars so that they cannot be misconstrued as official law enforcement vehicles.
 The defaced, two-tone paint reduces each car's resale value by approximately $400.

-In 2004, an anonymous Florida resident donated stealthy 18 Mercury Marauders for the FHP's use.
+In 2004, an anonymous Florida resident donated 18 stealthy Mercury Marauders for the FHP's use.
 In 2017, the FHP deployed a small number of "subdued cruisers" (nicknamed "Ghost Cruisers") for enforcement, assigning one to each of the state's dozen patrol troops.

-As of 2007, FHP owned 8 airplanes.
+As of 2007, FHP owned eight airplanes.